 Store your drop cookies in an airtight container at room temperature.
 Your cookies will stay fresh tasting for 3-4 days.
 If you’d like to enjoy your cookies for any length of time beyond this, you should consider freezing them.

 Drop cookies freeze beautifully, and all you need to do to freeze them is allow them to cool to room temperature, then transfer them to an airtight, freezer-safe container or a freezer-safe zip-top, gallon-sized bag.

 If using a container, try to use one that houses the cookies snugly, but not such a tight fit that they are crammed to the point of breaking.
 If using a zip-top bag, be sure to remove as much air as possible before sealing.

-This is a chocolate drop cookie that checks all the boxes: Soft, fluffy, full of chocolate, and easy to make.
+This is a Double Chocolate Chip Cookie that checks all the boxes: Soft, fluffy, full of chocolate, and easy to make.
 They’re perfect for baking at home with the kids, curing that sweet-tooth/chocoholic craving, or for storing up an arsenal of homemade and heartfelt gifts.
 Please, enjoy!

 - It doesn’t get a whole lot more chocolatey or decadent than the Original Texas Sheet Cake.
 An easy cake that feeds a crowd, with a tender chocolate crumb, and a warm fudgy icing.

 - Fudgy Brownies with Walnuts is a sure-fire crowd-pleaser and a win for both homemade Christmas gifts and potluck parties!

 - Let’s not overlook the simplicity, nor the deliciousness, of a good ol’ fashioned Chocolate Brownie.
 An easy chocolate dessert everybody loves.